A True Story

 Then as 2018 began about two months ago, I set an even higher goal of waking up a bit earlier at 5.00am.
 And in the last three weeks, I have told myself I have to jog to Kiserian Town after breakfast no matter how I feel emotionally.
 For as a fantastic book titled Glencoe Health: A Guide to Wellness put its, physical exercises reduce fatigue and increase energy as well as improve mood and outlook.
 I have successfully kept those two resolutions so far.
 That's why I was gratefully glad to let you know I am now taking control of my life.

 My new challenge, or rather goal, is to make each day count.
-I desire to be spending my days productively and enjoyably as I sang in one of the songs in the videos' section of this website.
-(You can listen to it if you wish by clicking on the "video" link in the menu at the top of this website.)
+I desire to be spending my days productively and enjoyably as I sang in one of the songs in the videos' section of this blog.
+(You can listen to it if you wish by clicking on the "video" link in the menu at the top of this blog.)
 So far, I have identified reading, writing and playing the piano as my preferred ways of spending my days.

-Like I desire to be regularly posting an enlightening, entertaining and inspiring story in this lovely blog of mine.
+Like I desire to be regularly posting an enlightening, entertaining and inspiring story on this lovely blog of mine.
 And do you know why I have mentioned reading as one of my other preferred way of spending my days?
 Because, as all great authors can testify, to be a skilful writer you have to be an avid reader as well.